jorritvm/python_import_insights/README.md

 ```

 However, this does not work when debugging.
-VS Code does offer a 'Debug using launch.json' option.
+To fix this, VS Code offers a 'Debug using launch.json' option.
 The standard provided template hardcodes a number of settings and does not tune the PYTHONPATH variable.
-Hence it is better to manually add the following `launch.json` configuration.
+Hence it is better to manually define a `launch.json` configuration.
 To achieve this, create a `.vscode` folder at the project root level and add a `launch.json` file with the following content:
 ```json
 {